 Links to internal resources and tools

-Building and office locations
+Office and campus locations

 You don't need to learn special terms or commands.
 Bing understands common words and tries to understand what you really want to find.
 Just ask naturally.